Exploring Delta 8 THC: Research, Uses, and Experiences

 Located within our bodies is the endocannabinoid system (ECS).
 The ECS is a complex network of receptors and neurotransmitters found throughout the body that regulates sleep, mood, appetite, anxiety, and pain perception.
 There are two primary receptors responsible for the actions of the ECS, CB1 and CB2.
 CB1 receptors are located mainly within the central nervous system and are responsible for the effects of psychoactive and analgesic (pain-relieving).
 CB2 receptors are found in the periphery and within the immune system, regulating immune responses and inflammation.

 Tetrahydrocannabinol (THC), the compound famously known for causing the psychoactive effect of cannabis, binds to both CB1 and CB2 receptors.
 There are three main Delta THC Variants.
 Delta-8, Delta-9, and Delta-10.
 Delta 9 THC is the dominant variant in the hemp plant known for its intense psychoactive properties.
 Delta-8 THC binds to the same receptors as Delta-9; however, its lower affinity bond to CB1 and CB2 receptors produces a much less psychoactive effect, which is important to know as you seek relief.
 Delta-10 is the weakest Delta THC variant of the three.
 Users reported feeling more energized with Delta 10 and relaxed with Delta 8.
+Delta 8 THC’s chemical structure allows it to interact with the ECS in a way that may provide analgesic benefits while minimizing anxiety and paranoia sometimes associated with higher doses of Delta 9 THC.

 Delta 8: The Benefits